Maxsiom/praktitum_example_code/README.md

 Finally, it sorts the targets from nearest to farthest.

 ![Visualized tracking zone](./Images/figure5.PNG)
-Figure 5: The visualized OverlapSphere in front of the player.
+**Figure 5**: *The visualized OverlapSphere in front of the player.
 Red is the sphere with the dimension of the weapon’s range.
 Green is the angle in which the targetable object can be shot.
-Blue is the local z-axis of the player model showing the direction it is faced to.
+Blue is the local z-axis of the player model showing the direction it is faced to.*

 Every targetable object is stored in an array and can be queried by the main system script.
 It calculates the main target’s hit TargetPoints for all requested shots of the weapon.

 ![Marked Targets](./Images/figure6.PNG)
-Figure 6: Valid target objects are marked by boxes (green: main target, red: further targets).
+**Figure 6**: *Valid target objects are marked by boxes (green: main target, red: further targets).*

 For this purpose, the main system script uses the accuracy and precision of the weapon, which can be set in its options.
 The higher the accuracy, the more shots will be land in the center of the TargetPoint.
 The higher the precision, the higher is the chance that all shots are near to each other.
 Besides, it uses the critical hit rating of the weapon to higher the chance to target critical TargetPoints.

 ![Accuracy and Precision](./Images/figure7.PNG)
-Figure 7: Illustration which shows the differences between accuracy and precision.
-(Source opened 21st of September 2017: http://www.dnasoftware.com/ourproducts/copycount/precision-and-accuracy/)
+**Figure 7**: *Illustration which shows the differences between accuracy and precision.
+(Source opened 21st of September 2017: http://www.dnasoftware.com/ourproducts/copycount/precision-and-accuracy/)*

 That means that each shot (even in a salve) is likely to have a different destination point.
 The TargetPoint could even differ from the last shot’s TargetPoint.

 ![Hit target](./Images/figure8.PNG)
-Figure 8: Shooting from the same position without changing the direction.
+**Figure 8**: *Shooting from the same position without changing the direction.
 The white spheres illustrate the bullet holes on the hit TargetPoints.
-The TargetPoints changed because of the accuracy and precision of the weapon.
+The TargetPoints changed because of the accuracy and precision of the weapon.*

 Each weapon has its own projector preference, which is used to mark the main target in the game scene.
 It appears above the Intelligent Targeting Assistant’s preferred targetable object facing downwards to the ground.

 ![Projector](./Images/figure9.PNG)
-Figure 9: A projector marking the preferred targetable object by the system.
+**Figure 9**: *A projector marking the preferred targetable object by the system.*

 ## Result